linkedin/rest.li/pdl_schema.md

 ## Record Type
-Records are the most common type of Pegasus schemas and usually the starting point when defining data models using pegasus.
+Records are the most common type of Pegasus schemas and usually the starting point when defining data models using Pegasus.
 A record represents a Named entity with fields representing attributes of that entity.
 The fields can be primitive types, enums, unions, maps, arrays or other records.